Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ##### Example 2: multiple studies

 Assuming 3 studies from the same patient were uploaded to Workload Manager in multiple connections.
-There will be a total of 3 jobs launched if the ruleset instructs DDS to group by study, assuming all relevant files are received within the timeout period defined.
+There will be a total of 3 jobs launched if the ruleset instructs JDS to group by study, assuming all relevant files are received within the timeout period defined.
 On the other hand, if data were to be group by the patient, then one single job will be created.

 After applying a ruleset, files that met the criteria are put into a bucket with some metadata that can be used for querying.
-These buckets are stored as part of the Job Scheduling Service and are synced to the database in case of system shutdown.
-DDS continues onto the next ruleset until all ruleset is applied to each file.
+These buckets are stored as part of the Job Service and are synced to the database in case of system shutdown.
+JDS continues onto the next ruleset until all ruleset is applied to each file.

-##### Data Discovery Stages
+##### App Discovery Stages

-There are two stages during data discovery, filtering, and grouping.
+There are two stages during app discovery, filtering and grouping.

 1. Data filtering: applies user-defined static rules to filter incoming data first.
-If a payload/file meets all criteria defined by the user, it then enters the next stage.
+If a file meets all criteria defined by the user, it continues on to the next stage.
-2. Data grouping: groups incoming payload into patient, study or series.
+2. Data grouping: groups incoming files into patient, study or series.
 Also waits, based on user-defined value, for all data to arrive.

-Note: The first stage is skipped if an incoming payload provides the application ID or the application name.
+Note: The first stage is skipped if an incoming file provides the application ID or name.

-#### Job Scheduling Service
+#### Job Service

-The _Job Scheduling Service_ (JSS) maintains in-memory buckets that are synced to the database.
-Buckets are created based on input criteria from the DDS.
+The _Job Service_ (JS) maintains in-memory buckets that are synced to the database.
+Buckets are created based on input criteria from the JDS.
 As described in the section above, once the bucket is timed out waiting for new files, the bucket will stop accepting any new payloads/files.
 A job will be created and submitted to the orchestration engine where the application is hosted.
 The bucket is then removed from memory and the database.
 The job metadata is also stored in the database to track the statuses and states of each job.

 ##### Job States